ryotaok/dos/README.md

 dos is a party damage output simulator (up to 2 members for now).

-This program may contain the information from the future game, so if you do not want any spoilers, please do not use it.

 ## Simulation settings

 Please visit [my GitHub Page](https://ryotaok.github.io/dos/simulation_settings.html) for more details.